My doctor asked me if I was sexually active, and I didn’t know how to respond. What does that mean?

 Many people think that being sexually active means that they’ve had penis-in-vagina (PIV) sex.
-But being sexually active can include a variety of sex acts, including oral sex, anal sex, and manual sex (giving or receiving a hand job, or fingering someone else or being fingered).
+But being sexually active can include a variety of sex acts, including oral sex (blow job, giving head, going down on, eating out), anal sex, and manual sex (giving or receiving a hand job, or fingering someone else or being fingered).

 They’ll probably ask some follow-up questions.
-This is also your chance to ask any questions you have about birth control options, STI risk and testing, and sexual health in general.
+This is also your chance to ask any questions you have about birth control, STIs, and sexual health in general.

-Even though masturbation counts as a sex act, it carries no risk of STIs or pregnancy (assuming that you’re not in contact with someone else’s bodily fluids).
+Even though masturbation counts as a sex act, it carries no STI or pregnancy risk (assuming that you’re not in contact with someone else’s bodily fluids).
 So if you touch yourself for pleasure, but haven’t been sexual with someone else, you don’t need to tell your healthcare provider.